Operating Expense Ratio

 OER is a vital tool for commercial property investors for several reasons:

-• It allows investors to compare the operational efficiency of different properties within their portfolio or in the market
+• You can compare the efficiency of different properties in your portfolio or across the market.

-• A property with a consistently low OER may be more attractive to investors, as it suggests higher net operating income and potential profitability.
+• A property with a low OER may offer higher profits, making it more attractive to investors.

 How to Calculate Operating Expense Ratio